fat-fuzzy/rocks/apps/doc/src/assets/dev/003+using-app-template.md

 ---
-title: Using an app template
+title: Using an App Template
 date: 'YYYY-MM-DD'
 slug: using-app-template
 id: '003'